-Cost of goods sold was \$23.0 million for the year ended December 31, 2023, an increase of \$3.4 million, or 17%, compared to cost of goods sold of \$19.6 million for the year ended December 31, 2022.
-The increase in cost of goods sold was primarily the result of the increase in sales of goods to Chiesi, Brazil and to Pfizer.
-Sales to Chiesi included certain drug substance costs which had already been recognized as research and development expenses as it was produced as part of research and development activities.
-Accordingly, the related cost of goods sold does not include the costs of such drug substance.
+Cost of goods sold was \$24.3 million for the year ended December 31, 2024, an increase of \$1.3 million, or 6%, compared to cost of goods sold of \$23.0 million for the year ended December 31, 2023.
+The increase in cost of goods sold was primarily the result of the increase in sales to Chiesi.
+In addition, during the year ended December 31, 2023, a portion of the costs for certain drug substance sold were recognized as research and development expenses, not cost of goods sold, as such drug substance was produced as part of our research and development activities.